What exactly is VRS?

 - You can compare yourself with your teammates using the Teams feature.

 - You can take advantage of one of our Data Packs.
-We are partnering with some of the top virtual racers to make their car setups and telemetry available to VRS members.
+We are partnering with some of the best virtual racers to make their car setups and driving data available to VRS members.
 You can load up their telemetry in the Driving Analyzer and compare yourself against them.

 What is a Data Pack?